best-practice-and-impact/qa-of-code-guidance/book/intro.md

 This Government Analysis Function (AF) guidance, also known as the Duck Book, is produced by the Analysis Standards and Pipelines hub of the [Office for National Statistics](https://www.ons.gov.uk).

-This guidance is a living document, which is continually updated.
+The guidance is a living document, which is continually updated.
-We are extremely grateful for any feedback that you are able to provide on existing and future content.
+We are extremely grateful for any feedback that you can provide on existing and future content.

 ## How to get the most out of the book

 This guidance describes software engineering good practices that are tailored to those working with data using code.
-It is designed for those who would like to quality assure their code and increase the reproducibility of their analyses.
+It is designed to support you to quality assure your code and increase the reproducibility of your analyses.
 Software that apply these practices are referred to as reproducible analytical pipelines (RAP).

 This guidance is relevant if you are: